The first dish that we now know to be pizza was created in Naples, Italy in the 1660s.

 Step 9: Next, put a sheet of baking paper on a pan and sprinkle some olive oil on the paper.

 Step 10: Place the balls of dough on top of the greased baking paper.
-Flatten the balls and give form to the pizza dough, ensuring that each pizza is no more than 3mm thick.
+Flatten the balls and give form to the pizza dough.
+Each pizza should be no more than 3mm thick.

 Step 1: Layer the flattened pizza dough with a thick layer of tomato sauce and some mozzarella cheese.
 Leave about a 1/2 inch edge without sauce.